sabk18/CompanyAnalysis_TextMining/README.md

 To visualize my analysis I used matplotlib and Seaborn to visualize my charts.
 Wordclouds were also generated for are cleaned bag of words and Bigramms.

+## Results

+For my project, I analyzed the relationship between employee satisfaction and the Company's Work/Life balance, Culture, Career Opportunities, Benefits, and Senior Management.
+My analysis helped my colleagues (classmates and professors) understand the different dynamics at play when selecting a company for employment.
+I concluded that Amazon guaranteed a higher employee satisfaction rate because of certain factors as compared to its competitors where these factors needed improvement.